deesclouds/personal-site/README.md

 ## Optimizations
 I removed spin from the image to improve the accessibility of the web app from 94 to 100.
+Added a resume button to navigate to resume page.

 ## Lessons Learned: